 To put it simply, always keep an eye on duplicate content issues on your website if you want to increase your search rankings and provide a better experience to the readers.

-There could be primarily 2 major reasons for duplicate content to appear on your website.
+There could be primarily 2 major reasons for such content to appear on your website.

 - Technical causes

 Let’s briefly talk about the above two reasons for such content so you can understand it better.

 1. Technical mishaps: Even if you do not copy paste content from other websites and genuinely writing original content on your blog or website, content issues can still arise.